 - Faster initial rollout — compared to in-network solutions.

-- Free P2P messaging — most RCS OTT service providers include P2P messaging at no additional cost per user and the RCS messaging content will still be carried by the MNO data network.
+- Free P2P messaging — most RCS OTT Communications Service Providers (CSPs) include P2P messaging at no additional cost per user and the RCS messaging content will still be carried by the MNO data network.

 - Free P2P interconnect for RCS users in the OTT provider’s hub — messages sent to an MNO that is not part of the RCS OTT service provider’s hub will need to be terminated by the MNO themselves—by direct peering to other MNOs per IR.90 specifications—or by means of a messaging hub or interconnection service provider.